|Department||Number||Title / Description||Credits|

 Cross listed as CS220

 Introduces the field of microcomputers.
-Topics include microcomputer organization and architecture, machine and assembly language programming, interrupts, serial interfacing, D/A and A/D interfacing.
-Prerequisite: MA171.
-Cross-listed with CS220 Computer Science.
+Topics include microcomputer organization and architecture, machine and assembly language programming, registers and register transfer logic, assembly instructions and fetching cycle, interrupts, serial interfacing, D/A and A/D interfaces, user interfaces such as keypad, push buttons and LCD displays, counters and timing of internal clocks using interrupts, interrupt handling and programming, etc. Prerequisite: MA171.
+Cross-listed with CS220.

 Cross listed as CS220L